Bayern edge Real Madrid 4-3 in classic to reach Champions League semifinals

 Luis Diaz and Michael Olise score late goals in Munich to give Bayern a dramatic 6-4 aggregate win over Real Madrid.

-Bayern Munich’s Luis Diaz and Michael Olise scored late goals to give the hosts a dramatic 4-3 win over Real Madrid in the Champions League quarterfinals and send them into the last four 6-4 on aggregate after a thrilling tie.
+Bayern Munich’s Luis Diaz and Michael Olise scored late goals to give the hosts a dramatic 4-3 win over Real Madrid in the Champions League quarterfinals and send them into the last four on a 6-4 aggregate score after a thrilling tie.

-Diaz struck in the 89th minute and Olise in stoppage time on Wednesday to seal Bayern’s place in the semis where they will play holders Paris St Germain.
+Diaz struck in the 89th minute and Olise in stoppage time on Wednesday to seal Bayern’s place in the semis, where they will play holders Paris St Germain.

 Recommended Storieslist of 4 items